 [AP, PT] IL - starting with the Class of 2015] This course considers a fundamental issue that faces all democratic societies: How do we decide when and whether to include or exclude individuals from the rights and privileges of citizenship?
 In the context of immigration policy, this is an issue of state power to control boundaries and preserve national identity.
 The state also exercises penal power that justifies segregating and/or denying privileges to individuals faced with criminal sanctions.
 Citizenship is regulated not only through the direct exercise of force by the state, but also by educational systems, social norms, and private organizations.
 Exclusion is also the result of poverty, disability, and discrimination based on gender, race, age, and ethnic identity.
 This course will describe and examine the many forms of exclusion and inclusion that occur in contemporary democracies and raise questions about the purpose and justice of these processes.
 We will also explore models of social change that would promote more inclusive societies.
 This course will be conducted inside a correctional facility and enroll an equal number of Amherst students and residents of the facility.
 Permission to enroll will be granted on the basis of a questionnaire and personal interview with the instructor.

 Admission with consent of the instructor.
 Limited to 12 students.
 Fall semester.
-Professor Bumiller.2015-16: Not offered
+Professor Bumiller.2016-17: Offered in Fall 2016

 [GP, PT] [PT - starting with the Class of 2015] This course is an exploration of the connections between the experience of ordinary life and the judgments humans and citizens make concerning good and bad, and competing goods.
 We will use as the core text Stanley Cavell’s Cities of Words, which organizes themes concerning moral reasoning around a series of thinkers--Emerson, Aristotle, Plato, Rawls, Nietzsche, Locke, Mill and others--and couples each thinker with a movie from the classic age of American cinema.
 While we will be relying on Cavell’s study as a primary source, students will also be reading essays by the thinkers Cavell identifies.
 Each week we will discuss the reading in the first class exclusively, and then screen the film prior to the second class meeting, when we will broaden the discussion.